d-taylor6403/Professional-Portfolio/README.md

-# The professional Portfolio of Dannielle Taylor
+# The Professional Portfolio of Dannielle Taylor

 As a future front end web developer & designer, I have successfully been able to take my creativity from educational information mapping, course creation, cake design and training facilitation to begin forging a new career path that will allow me to highlight my passion for problem solving & design.